 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 - Intag Cloud Forest Reserve, one of the most biologically diverse but threatened ecosystems in the world.
-This visit is complemented by a later excursion to an Amazonian community.
+This visit is complemented by an earlier excursion to the Upper Amazonian Basin.

 - The Galápagos Islands to explore the impact of sustainability and tourism and the ways in which a place is constructed through dramatically varying discourses.
-See the Charles Darwin Research Station, National Park Headquarters, tourism agencies, the USFQ campus, civil society organizations, artisan collectives, and natural history sites.
+See the Charles Darwin Research Station, National Park Headquarters, tourism agencies, civil society organizations, and natural history sites.

 Program in a minute-ish